typical-developers/util-bot-v4/README.md

 > Any future updates to the bot will also not be included until updated, since this is not the main branch of the bot.

 ## License
-This version of the bot is licensed under the [GNU General Public License v3.0](https://github.com/typical-developers/util-bot-v4/blob/main/LICENSE) license.
+All code for the bot is licensed under the [GNU General Public License v3.0](https://github.com/typical-developers/util-bot-v4/blob/main/LICENSE) license.
 Please check the license file for more detailed information.
 > **Note**
 > In a nutshell, this means you are free to do whatever with the code, as long as you let others do the same.